bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_nonparametric.md

 \begin{equation}
     \text{Var}\left[\hat{P}\_{BT}(e^{j\theta})\right] \approx \frac{P(e^{j\theta})^2}{N}\left(\sum_{l=-(L-1)}^{L-1} w_L^2[l]\right),
 \end{equation}
 which shows that the estimator is consistent when $N \rightarrow \infty$.
 There is a compromise made for the length of the Blackman-Tukey window function $L$.
-A large value of $L$ will namely decrease the bias of the estimator, since the spectrum of the window will approach a delta pulse, and the variance of the estimator will increase, because of the longer summation.
+A large value of $L$ will namely decrease the bias of the estimator, since the spectrum of the window will approach a delta pulse, and the variance of the estimator will increase, because of the longer summation, including more lags at the edges (more uncertain).

 <br></br>
 ## Methods summary